 Merri Lovinger Arian serves on the faculty of the Debbie Friedman School of Sacred Music at the Hebrew Union College – Jewish Institute of Religion in New York.
 She teaches both cantorial and rabbinic students, offering courses in Music Education, Conducting, Congregational Singing, Worship, and Contemporary Congregational Repertoire.
 Merri previously served as Director of Music for Synagogue 2000 (S2K), a leading trans-denominational institute developing models for revitalizing synagogue life, and has more recently served as Synagogue 3000's consultant on liturgical arts at HUC-JIR in New York.
 In that role, Merri supervises rabbinic and cantorial students in creating worship collaboratively at the College-Institute.
 She holds an MA in Teaching, a BFA in Music Education, and a Certificate in Music Therapy.
 Merri edited R'fuah Sh'leimah: Songs of Healing .
 Her recordings include Nefesh: Songs for the Soul , a CD for S2K, and NFTY in Harmony , an album with an accompanying songbook of original choral arrangements.
 She has written on "Music, Prayer and Sacred Community," and on the educational value of youth choirs.

 Cantor Rosalie Boxt currently serves as Cantor of Temple Emanuel in Kensington, Maryland, just north of Washington DC.
 She was invested Cantor from the School of Sacred Music of the Hebrew Union College - Jewish Institute of Religion in New York in 2001.
-She is currently a member of the URJ Faculty of Expert Practitioners and coordinator of Worship for the URJ Biennial 2013.
+She is the URJ Worship Advisor and Director of Worship for the 2015 URJ Biennial.
 A long-time NFTY, Goldman Union Camp, and Kutz Camp Songleader, she co-edited the Shireinu Chordster, published Fall 2000.
 Originally from St. Louis, Missouri, she attended the University of Pennsylvania as a Jewish Studies Major, Theatre Minor.

-Rosalie is the Director of Worship for the URJ Biennial and is on the URJ faculty of Expert Practitioners for Worship.
-She is a past Vice-President of Member Relations and External Partnerships of the ACC (American Conference of Cantors).
+Rosalie is a past Vice-President of Member Relations and External Partnerships of the ACC (American Conference of Cantors).
 Through PresenTense, an incubator for young Jewish social entrepreneurs, and ConnectGens of the DC-JCC, she is launching a non-profit business Kesher Shir: a venture which brings together diverse Jewish musicians to study and collaborate to create meaningful music which will enrich and enliven worship and strengthen communities.

 Rabbi Ken Chasen is the Senior Rabbi of Leo Baeck Temple in Los Angeles, California.
 Before entering the rabbinate, Rabbi Chasen enjoyed a successful career in television film and music composition in Los Angeles, editing and composing musical scores on numerous film and network television projects.